Juelin-Liu/dgl/experiment/prepare_dataset/README.md

 python3 get_partition.py --help
 ```

-There are six input parameters:
+It has six input parameters:
 `--graph_name`: input graph name

 `--data_dir`: input data directory

 `--num_partition`: number of partitions in the result

-`--node_mode`: weights assigned to each node.
+`--node_weight`: weights assigned to each node.
 Valid options include: `[uniform,degree,src,dst,input]`.
 1. `uniform`: each node has the same weight 1.
 2. `degree`: each node has a weight equal to its degree.
 3. `src`: each node has a weight equal to the number of times it is sampled as a source node during `get_weight.py`.